 Every week, myself and Paul Wilkins take it in turns to compose a roundup of news and web design related articles from across the web.

-The posts go up on SitePoint’s main site (here’s the current one), but again this week we’re cross-posting the article to the forums in an effort to get people involved.
+The posts go up on SitePoint’s main site (here’s the current one), but this week we’re cross-posting the article to the forums in an effort to get people involved.

 This comes in the wake of a closer integration of SitePoint’s articles with the forums (one of the reasons for the recent move to Discourse).